smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 Option 3x is a combination of 3 and 3A.
 In this configuration, user data traffic will flow directly to the 5G gNB part of the base station.
 From there, it is delivered over the air to the mobile device.
 A part of the data can also be forwarded over the X2 interface to the 4G eNB part of the base station and from there to the UE.
 Slow data streams (Low Data), e.g. VoLTE bearers with a different IP address than that used for Internet access can be directly delivered from the core network to the 4G eNB part of the 4G/5G base station.
 The advantage is that the 5G upgrade of the base station is likely to have the much better performing IP interface so it is better suited to handle the higher data rates that can only be reached with a 4G/5G Non-Standalone network deployment.

-In the Option 3x networking mode, there is a little LTE user plane traffic in the X2 interface.
+In the Option 3x networking mode, there is little LTE user plane traffic in the X2 interface.
 From the perspective of the impact on the existing network, the Option 3x is relatively small and has become the mainstream choice for NSA networking.
-By using 4G as the anchor point of the control plane, it can meet good service continuity and support rapid network construction in the initial stage of 5G deployment
+By using 4G as the anchor point of the control plane, it can meet service continuity targets and support rapid network construction in the initial stage of 5G deployment

 In this configuration, the LTE eNB will act as the Master and will have control over which S1-U bearers are handled by radio of LTE or NR.
 Based on instructions from LTE eNB, MME will inform S-GW where to establish S1-U bearers, i.e. LTE or NR.
 If NR radio quality falls below a certain threshold,  S1-U bearer towards NR may be either split at NR and sent entirely over Xx to LTE or a PATH SWITCH may be triggered where all S1- U will go to LTE eNB.